-The mean degree is the average number of edges that enter or leave a random vertex in the graph.
-The parameter $c \langle J \rangle $ is a measure of the average interaction strength felt by a degree of freedom in a dynamical system defined by Eq.~(\ref{eq:linx}).
-The degree correlation coefficient $\rho$ characterises the correlations between indegrees and outdegrees of a random vertex in the graph; note that this quantity is similar to the assortativity coefficient that considers the correlations between degrees of a randomly drawn edge in the graph, see section 8.7 on assortative mixing in \cite{newman2010networks}.
-If $\langle K^{\rm in}_jK^{\rm out}_j\rangle = \langle K^{\rm in}_j\rangle \langle K^{\rm out}_j\rangle$, then $\rho = 0$, which means that indegrees and outdegrees are uncorrelated.
-If $\rho>0$ ($\rho<0$), then the indegrees and outdegrees are positively (negatively) correlated.

-Here we say that a spectral quantity of a random matrix is {\it universal} if it converges, for $n \rightarrow \infty$, to a deterministic limit that just depends on the first few moments of $p_J$ and $p_{K^{\rm in}, K^{\rm out}}$.
+We say that a spectral quantity of a random directed graph is {\it universal} if it converges for $n \rightarrow \infty$ to a deterministic limit that only depends on the first few moments of the distributions $p_J$ and $p_{K^{\rm in}, K^{\rm out}}$.